lesovsky/pgscv/doc/usage-en.md

 ### Security considerations
 For collecting metrics and auto-discovery pgSCV requires some kind of privileges. pgSCV uses the following sources for collecting metrics:
-- Procfs and Sysfs pseudo-filesystems
+- reading `procfs` and `sysfs` pseudo-filesystems
-- Postgres and Pgbouncer log files
+- reading Postgres and Pgbouncer log files
-- Postgres stat views beginning from `pg_stat` prefix
+- reading Postgres stats views beginning from `pg_stat` prefix
-- Postgres system catalog tables
+- reading Postgres system catalog tables
-- Postgres admin functions
+- executing Postgres functions for reading configs, stats, files metadata, etc.
-- Filesystem paths in Postgres data directory (for auto-discovery)
+- walking on filesystem paths inside Postgres data directory (auto-discovery)
-- Filesystem paths in /etc (for auto-discovery)
+- walking filesystem paths in /etc (auto-discovery)
-- Pgbouncer's stats from `pgbouncer` built-in database.
+- reading Pgbouncer stats from `pgbouncer` built-in database.

 **System access**
 - regular, unprivileged system user is sufficient to read all necessary stats.
 - this user must have access to Postgres/Pgbouncer log directories
-- when **autoupdate** is enabled, pgSCV requires write-access to the directory where `pgscv` binary is stored.

 **Postgres access**
 - regular, unprivileged database role is *NOT* sufficient to read all necessary stats